Reference management software

 - save and organise references in a library,

 - import references into your text in Word, and

 - create correct citations and reference lists consistent with various citation styles.

-Endnote is a stand-alone piece of software that can be downloaded to your computer, currently in version X9.
-The paid-for version of this software is mainly used by doctoral students and researchers who have greater functionality, performance and flexibility requirements, as opposed to the simpler online version.
-Endnote also has an iPad app.
+EndNote is a stand-alone piece of software that can be downloaded to your computer; currently, you download version X9 of EndNote.
+The paid-for version of this software, as opposed to the simpler online version, has greater functionality, performance and flexibility.
+It is mainly used by doctoral students and researchers.
+EndNote also has an iPad app.

-Employees of KI who want to install Endnote need to contact the license representative at their department, who will download the software from the Uppsala University software server and take care of administrative matters.
-There is no general Endnote license for KI, as there is at other universities.
-To a certain extent, this reflects an ambition to be software neutral, and that it is up to the individual researcher and/or department to decide which software they want to use.
+Employees of KI who want to install EndNote need to contact the license representative at their department, who will download the software from the Uppsala University software server and take care of administrative matters.
+There is no general EndNote license for KI, as exists at other universities.
+To a certain extent, this reflects an ambition to be software neutral; in addition, it ensures that the individual researcher or department can decide which software to use.

-Endnote Online is, as its name suggests, a cloud-based version of Endnote, which can currently be used free of charge.
-However, as a student or researcher at KI you are given access to additional functions.
+EndNote Online is, as its name suggests, a cloud-based version of EndNote, and can currently be used free of charge.
+As a student or researcher at KI, you also have access to additional functions.
 Use this log in button:

-Because the software is cloud-based, you access it via a web browser, which can be an advantage compared to the Endnote program as this is tied to a specific computer.
-However, in both cases you do need to download an add-on for Word, which is used to import references into your text.
+Because the software is cloud-based, you access it via a web browser, which can be an advantage compared to an EndNote program tied to a specific computer.
+However, in both cases you do need to download an add-on for Word, which is what you will use to import references into your text.

 KI reference styles